Advoca Health Ltd

 (a) With Data Processors for Core Service Delivery

-- We use enterprise-grade cloud service providers located in the EU to process audio into transcriptions and generate summaries.
+- We use enterprise-grade cloud service providers to process audio into transcriptions and generate summaries.
+This processing occurs exclusively in the European Union region.

 - Zero Data Retention: Crucially, we have strict zero data retention policies in place with these processors.
 This means no audio or transcription data is stored by them; it is only processed and the output (transcription or summary) returned to us.

-- Data Processing Agreements (DPAs): We have signed DPAs with all our processors to ensure they comply with data protection laws and our strict privacy standards.
+- Data Processing Agreements: We have signed Data Processing Agreements (DPAs) with all our processors to ensure they comply with data protection laws and our strict privacy standards.
+These agreements meet the requirements of UK GDPR, and where applicable, the California Consumer Privacy Act (CCPA) service provider contract requirements, and the Washington My Health My Data Act (MHMDA) processor contract requirements.

-- We may disclose your information where legally required to do so in response to lawful requests by public authorities, including to meet national security or law enforcement requirements, or to enforce our Legal Terms.
+- In exceptional circumstances we may disclose your information where legally required to do so in response to lawful requests by public authorities, including to meet national security or law enforcement requirements, or to enforce our Legal Terms.

 5. How We Store and Secure Your Information